AdobeDocs/analytics.en/help/implement/vars/plugins/getqueryparam.md

 1. Click on the desired property.
 1. Go to the [!UICONTROL Extensions] tab, then click the [!UICONTROL Configure] button under the Adobe Analytics extension.
 1. Expand the [!UICONTROL Configure tracking using custom code] accordion, which reveals the [!UICONTROL Open Editor] button.
-1. Open the custom code editor and paste the plug-in code provided above into the edit window.
+1. Open the custom code editor and paste the plug-in code provided below into the edit window.
 1. Save and publish the changes to the Analytics extension.

 ```js